 Lee’s goal was to achieve a faster cryptocurrency with lower transaction fees that can be used by anyone across the globe.
 So by October 2011, Lee finished tweaking certain aspects of the code and Litecoin (LTC) was launched.

 8 years after the launch of Bitcoin, the scalability debate became more intense.
 The core issue behind Bitcoin scaling revolved around the block size, which was at some point adjusted to 1MB in order to secure the network.
-With scalability becoming an issue of concern, a part of the community favoured increasing the block size.
+With scalability becoming an issue of concern, a part of the community favored increasing the block size.
 Another segment of the community argued that increasing the block size with make it more difficult for regular users to mine Bitcoin, making it centralized.

 Unable to come to a consensus, Roger Ver led a group to carry out a fork on the Bitcoin blockchain.
 His group believed that the block size should be increased.
 This happened in August 2017, and that was how Bitcoin Cash (BCH) was created.